drammock/git-novice/_episodes/05-history.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
-Before we start, let's make a change to `mars.txt`, adding yet another line.
+We've been adding one line at a time to `README.md`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+Before we start, let's make a change to `README.md`, and make our description slightly more specific.

 ~~~
-$ nano mars.txt
+$ nano README.md
-$ cat mars.txt
+$ cat README.md
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
-An ill-considered change
+# Gapminder Analysis

+**Author:** Anthony Valente
+**Depends:** ggplot2, dplyr
+**Start Date:** 2020-01-28

+This repository contains analyses of life expectancy vs GDP.
+I also explore the change in life expectancy with year.
 ~~~
 {: .output}